kubevirt/user-guide/workloads/controllers/virtual-machine.md

 [StatefulSet](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/)
 with `spec.replica` set to `1`.

-## How to use an VirtualMachine
+## How to use a VirtualMachine

-An VirtualMachine will make sure that a VirtualMachineInstance object with an identical name will be present in the cluster, if `spec.running` is set to `true`.
+A VirtualMachine will make sure that a VirtualMachineInstance object with an identical name will be present in the cluster, if `spec.running` is set to `true`.
 Further it will make sure that a VirtualMachineInstance will be removed from the cluster if `spec.running` is set to `false`.

 ### Starting and stopping

-After creating an VirtualMachine it can be switched on or off like this:
+After creating a VirtualMachine it can be switched on or off like this:

 ```bash
 # Start the virtual machine: